Shuttle–UM: Routes

-The Shuttle–UM transit system operates primarily circuit routes that start and end on the UMCP campus.
+The Shuttle–UM transit system primarily operates circulator routes that start and end on the UMCP campus.
 As of January 2022, there are 19 routes operated by Shuttle–UM, two of which are operated by a subcontractor.
-The system's bus routes utilize three bus terminals: Adele H. Stamp Student Union, Regents Drive Parking Garage, and the College Park–University of Maryland station.
+The system's bus routes utilize three bus terminals: Adele H. Stamp Student Union, Regents Drive Parking Ramp, and the College Park–University of Maryland station.